Wilson Loops and Wormholes: Curves and Wilson loops for geometries with a single boundary

 Pinching a boundary cycle (reducing it to zero size), sometimes (but not always) leads to pinching the corresponding bulk geometry.
 For example let us consider a handlebody\footnote{These are (Schottky) manifolds $\mathcal{M}$ that when embedded in $\mathbb{R}^3$, they are topologically equivalent to the interior of their boundary $\partial{\mathcal{M}}$.} type of geometry (such as a solid torus).
 In such an example, when we pinch a compressible cycle $\mathcal{C}$, we inevitably pinch the bulk geometry.
 This can have as an effect of either separating the bulk manifold into disconnected pieces or simply changing the topology of the manifold (reducing its genus).
 For an example of the first case, we can consider a handlebody $\mathcal{M}$, whose boundary is a genus two Riemann surface and we pinch the compressible cycle that splits both the boundary and the bulk manifold into two separate pieces (two torus handlebodies).
 An example of the first type is pinching one torus handle of the genus two handlebody, giving rise to a new handlebody whose boundary is now one genus less - i.e. a torus.

 On the other hand non-compressible cycles cannot be pinched in the same fashion.
 For example, if our cycle is a thermal circle that is not compressible in the bulk (thermal AdS), the pinching limit would simply result in a dimensional reduction of the bulk manifold $\mathcal{M}$.
 One can nevertheless argue physically, that as the non-compressible cycle becomes smaller and smaller, after a point there is another saddle that takes over and dominates in the path integral/thermodynamic ensemble (black hole).
 This later saddle allows taking a consistent pinching limit, since the corresponding cycle has now become compressible.
-We expect this statement to be true even for higher genera and/or multiple boundaries, since manifolds for which the cycle at question is compressible in the bulk, have infinite renormalised volume in the pinching limit of that cycle, while manifolds for which the boundary cycle to be pinched is non-compressible in the bulk, continue to have a finite renormalised volume as the boundary cycle is driven to zero size, as shown in~\cite{Schlenker:2022dyo}.
+We expect this statement to be true even for higher genera and/or multiple boundaries, since manifolds for which the cycle at question is compressible in the bulk, have infinite renormalised volume in the pinching limit of that cycle, while manifolds for which the boundary cycle to be pinched is non-compressible in the bulk, continue to have a finite renormalised volume as the boundary cycle is driven to zero size, as shown in~\cite{Schlenker:2022dyo} (see appendix~\ref{Pinchinggenustwo} for more details on the renormalised volume and its relation to the on-shell action).
 This means that the on-shell action of the former will always dominate the on-shell action of the later in the pinching limit and hence these are the saddles that play the dominant role in this limit.